-On May 18th, BSC-based DeFi project Venus suffered an exploit that resulted in the protocol losing roughly $100 million worth of assets.
-Many users were also liquidated in a crazy three-hour period where the price of the project’s native token, XVS, recorded an over 70% sideways price movement.
+On May 18th, BSC-based DeFi project Venus Protocol suffered an exploit that resulted in the protocol losing roughly $100 million worth of assets.
+In a breaking DeFi news, many users were also liquidated in a crazy three-hour period where the price of the project’s native token, XVS, recorded an over 70% sideways price movement.

 Following the blockchain trail, the address had withdrawn XVS from the Binance exchange and used to over-collaterize their Venus position at higher prices and then borrow an even higher amount that would leave them in more profit as the price of XVS collapsed in the aftermath.